prisc-official/telegram-forwarder_auto/NUS_ReadMe.md

 ## Outcome 2- The Commit Changes worked!!!

 ## What was difficult?
-Getting an application source code that works
+Getting an application source code that works and being able to understand it's purpose.

-## What I tried and didn't work?
+## What didn't work?
 - Uli's ghaction.
 - Pushing new commits to the repository to trigger a workflow that does something with your code and trigger a notification to Telegram.